Agyat Astrology

 It is extremely important to use proper eye protection when viewing any type of solar eclipse, except during the brief total phase of a total solar eclipse.** Direct viewing of the Sun can cause permanent eye damage.

-A lunar eclipse occurs when the Earth passes between the Sun and the Moon, casting its shadow on the Moon.
+A Lunar Eclipse or Chandra Grahan occurs when the Earth passes between the Sun and the Moon, casting its shadow on the Moon.
 This causes the Moon to dim and sometimes take on a reddish hue (often called a "blood moon").
 Lunar eclipses can be:

-• Total Lunar Eclipse: The entire Moon passes into the Earth's umbra, the darkest part of its shadow.
+• Total Lunar Eclipse(Poorna Chandra Grahan): The entire Moon passes into the Earth's umbra, the darkest part of its shadow.

-• Partial Lunar Eclipse: Only a portion of the Moon passes through the Earth's umbra.
+• Partial Lunar Eclipse(Ardha Chandra Grahan): Only a portion of the Moon passes through the Earth's umbra.

-• Penumbral Lunar Eclipse: The Moon passes through the Earth's penumbra, the faint outer part of its shadow.
+• Penumbral Lunar Eclipse(Anshik Chandra Grahan): The Moon passes through the Earth's penumbra, the faint outer part of its shadow.
 These are often difficult to notice as they only cause a slight dimming of the Moon's brightness.

 Lunar eclipses are safe to view with the naked eye.
 They are also visible from anywhere on the night side of the Earth at the time of the eclipse.